without Internet Explorer,

 “…I’m in a nightmare and it’s gonna burn tonight…”

-Almost two years would blow by before the quartet would condemn a studio with a blast of new material.
-Voivod would spend much of that time touring in support of their ’84 debut, jumped from Metal Blade to Combat Records, and the rest of the time taking most of the musicality that fleetingly decorated War and Pain and winging it into outer space.
+Almost two years would blow by before the quartet would condemn another studio with a blast of new material.
+Voivod would spend much of that time touring in support of their ’84 debut, jumped from Metal Blade to Combat Records, and apparently spent the remainder taking most of the musicality that fleetingly decorated War and Pain and winging it into outer space.

 Musically, the Thrashing Rage ep is a near calamity of songwriting; a basic, unadorned skyscraper built in double time and with workmanship shoddy enough to have it teetering within moments.
 Now, having a sound that's raw, tangled, and brutal has been the springboard for many a band’s career, but what happens when the din comes off as incohesive, careless, and most importantly, indistinct as this?
 Well, either the spring or the board breaks.

 With the debut, many people leveled crosshairs on a Venom likeness.
 Venom, Motorhead, incorrigible punk…while weaving in and out of separate lanes, they’re all pretty much crammed onto the same section of the freeway.
 With this short release, the Venom-isms are especially apparent and ready for more finger-pointing, but those three guys could write an infective song in their sleep.
 Sure, War and Pain is miles away from the poster boy of fancy songwriting, but in the style of the band's influences there is an addictive mold spore, an element in that style of songwriting that replays songs in your mind.
 Three of these tracks squash the spore and banish that element from the band’s periodic table.
 One song tries to revive the spore with a hatchet, then sends out a search and rescue team that really couldn't care less.